mondoohq/docs/docs/mql/resources/gcp-pack/gcp.project.dnsservice.policy.md

 **Description**

-Cloud DNS rules applied to one or more Virtual Private Cloud resources
+Google Cloud (GCP) DNS rules applied to one or more Virtual Private Cloud resources

 **Fields**